-South Korea floods: Tunnel horror strikes fear of monsoon
+South Korea floods: Tunnel horror brings home climate fears

 "We must accept climate change is happening, and deal with it," Mr Yoon said.

-An hour away, in the tiny farming village of Eham, 87-year-old Song Du-ho sits on his doorstep with his eyes closed as he tries to process the damage that surrounds him.
+An hour away, in the tiny farming village of Edam, 87-year-old Song Du-ho sits on his doorstep with his eyes closed as he tries to process the damage that surrounds him.

 Inside his modest one-story home, the floors have been ripped up and his waterlogged belongings are stacked up to the ceiling.